• HPJ Live Event

 Producers can reduce hay loss with proper storage, says University of Missouri Extension specialist Charles Ellis.
 (Photo courtesy of Kyle Spradley, MU College of Agriculture, Food and Natural Resources.)

-Kansas hay demand light, prices remain steady
+No change in Kansas hay demand, prices still steady

-• September 2, 2025
+• October 7, 2025

 • By HPJ Staff